Work Requirements for Medicaid

 I am all for work requirements for those receiving Medicaid benefits and extended unemployment and other such government benefits as well.
-But only on certain conditions.
+But only on certain very stringent conditions.
 As reported in Sunday’s Seattle Times (8/12/18, A-4, “Administration’s workaround for Medicaid work-requirements ban” ), the Trump Administration doggedly persists in supporting work requirements as a condition to receiving Medicaid as proposed by Kentucky and other states, even though, as the court found in overturning the Kentucky requirement, it would deprive thousands of poor recipients of Medicaid coverage.
 But the administration is seeking a work-around to avoid the court’s decision.

 Well, okay, if the government is going to require this of Medicaid beneficiaries, the government should be required to provide them with this: